boscosabujohn/ManufacturingOS/README.md

-# 🚀 B3 MACBIS ERP - Manufacturing Operating System
+# 🚀 ManufacturingOS ERP - Manufacturing Operating System

 A comprehensive Manufacturing ERP system built with modern technologies to manage all aspects of manufacturing operations.